ervivekmehta/string-brackets-and-or/README.md

-# string-brackets-and-or
+# string-brackets-and-or-jeval

 Select all string by ignoreing brackets,"AND" and "OR" and process on that string as your reqirenment.

-string-bracket-and-or, release 1.0 (Feb 2016)
+string-bracket-and-or-jeval, release 1.0 (Feb 2016)
 ----------------------------------------------

 ****INTRODUCTION****